jeanvirieux/TOMOTV_PL/README.md

 - Winter 2015

-Contribution of Ortensia Amoroso, Stéphanie Gauthier, Jean-Luc Got, Jenny Jacques, Diana Latorre, Vadim Monteiller, Stéphane Operto, Céline Ravaut, Tiziana Vanorio and many others.
+Contribution of Ortensia Amoroso, Stéphanie Gauthier, Jean-Luc Got, Jenny Jacques, Diana Latorre, Vadim Monteiller, Stéphane Operto, Céline Ravaut, Tiziana Vanorio, Aldo Zollo and many others.

 - CAUTION A: files are different from the previous TLR3 software (conversion program is provided as it is for helping you transforming TLR3 input files into tomoTV files).